 Business leaders don’t care about the number of words translated.
 They care about results.
 Yet the localization industry is more likely to report on words, deadlines, and accuracy.

-ROI is especially important when it comes to marketing localization.
+ROI is especially important when it comes to product and marketing localization.
 True ROI means that sales and brand awareness at the local level directly drive international growth.
 Without this mindset, it will be difficult for brands to make the case for localization investment.

 Need help with a new project, or have a global marketing idea for 2020 you want to bounce off us?
 We’d love to hear from you.
 Get in touch.